maarky/option/README.md

 And this is how you would use it:

-    $point = new Point\Option::new(['lat' => 123.456, 'lon' => 12.34]); //returns Point\Option\Some
+    $point = new Point\Option::create(['lat' => 123.456, 'lon' => 12.34]); //returns Point\Option\Some
     $point->filter(function(array $point) { return $point['lat'] > 123}); // returns the Point\Option\Some
     $point->filter(function(array $point) { return $point['lat'] < 123}); // returns Point\Option\None
-    Point\Option::new(['lat' => 123.456, 'lon' => 12.34, 'elevation' => 12345]); //returns Point\Option\None
+    Point\Option::create(['lat' => 123.456, 'lon' => 12.34, 'elevation' => 12345]); //returns Point\Option\None

 Creating Custom Options With Command Line Tool
 ----------------------------------------------

-A simple way to create a custom Option class that accommodates a specific class as its value is to use the command line.
-The Option library comes with a create-option command installed inside the bin directory.
-Composer will copy it to the composer vendor/bin directory.
-The way you use it is to simply provide the name of a class you want to create a custom Option for.

-If the class can be found using the Composer autoloader it will create a directory in the same directory as the class with the same name as the class, then a subdirectory named Option which will contain three class files for Option, Some, and None.
+You can also create Option classes for any namespace using the command line.

+    -c Only process classes, not interfaces
+    --in Namespace you want to create Options for (Required) --out Namespace root for generated Options (Required) --src The source root (defaults to cwd)
+    --srcn The namespace for the source root.
+Only needed if the root namespace does not have a directory in --src For example, if --in="org_name\project_name\Foo" and --srcn="org_name\project_name" it expects Foo to be a directory in --src
+           If --srcn is not specified it expects to fine the directory org_name in --src.

 For example:

-    ubuntu@ubuntu-xenial:/vagrant/sandbox$ ../bin/create-option "maarky\Option\Type\Arr\Some"
-    Created /vagrant/src/maarky/Option/Type/Arr/Some/Option/Option.php
-    Created /vagrant/src/maarky/Option/Type/Arr/Some/Option/Some.php
-    Created /vagrant/src/maarky/Option/Type/Arr/Some/Option/None.php

-If it was unable to load the class with the Composer autoloader it will look for a file in the current working directory with the same name as the class.
-In the above example it would look in the current directory for a file named Some.php.

-If the class is not in a namespace, for example if you give it a built in PHP class, it will create it inside the current working directory.
-For example:

-    ubuntu@ubuntu-xenial:/vagrant/sandbox$ ../bin/create-option DateTime
-    Created /vagrant/sandbox/DateTime/Option/Option.php
-    Created /vagrant/sandbox/DateTime/Option/Some.php
-    Created /vagrant/sandbox/DateTime/Option/None.php
+     .vendor/bin/create-option --in="org_name\project_name\Foo" --out="org_name\project_name\Option" --src="src"

+This will create an Option for every class and interface in the org_name\project_name\Foo namespace.
+They will all be saved to org_name\project_name\Option\Foo.

+    .vendor/bin/create-option --in="org_name\project_name\Foo" --out="org_name\project_name\Option" --src="src" -c

+This will do the exact same thing, but it will ignore interfaces.

+    .vendor/bin/create-option --in="org_name\project_name\Foo" --out="org_name\project_name\Option" --src="src" -srcn="org_name\project_name"

+The above will do the same thing as the first, but it assumes that there is no directory for src/org_name/project_name/Foo but instead it expects to find src/Foo and that src/Foo/Test.php will be in the org_name\project_name\Foo namespace.

 Overriding Equals
 -----------------